akaariai/django-reverse-unique/README.rst

 A ReverseUnique model field implementation for Django

-The ReverseUnique field can be used to access fields in reverse direction.
+The ReverseUnique field can be used to access single model instances from the reverse side of ForeignKey.
+Essentially, ReverseUnique can be used to generate OneToOneField like behaviour from a ForeignKey.
+You will need an unique filter condition on the reverse ForeignKey relation so that there is at most one instance on the reverse side that can match.

 To be able to use reverse unique, you will need a unique constraint for the reverse side or otherwise know that only one instance on the reverse side can match.